Trip to Ajanta & Ellora Caves

 Ellora Caves have one of the most beautiful waterfalls in the world - I would recommend one to go towards caves 25 from there one can enjoy the breath-taking views of Ellora Waterfall.

 It is the sheer beauty that mesmerises.
-So even a waterfall not much high or not much broad or not so majestic might be among the most beautiful.
+So even a waterfall not very high or not very broad or not so majestic might be among the most beautiful.
 That’s the reason why a column of water falling right from the top of the Ellora caves at Aurangabad in Maharashtra has been termed as one of the most wonderful waterfalls in the world.

 Opening Hours and Entry Charges: